ordina-jworks/ordina-jworks.github.io/_posts/2019-04-24-JDK-distributions.md

 As of Java version 11, both Oracle's JDK and Oracle's OpenJDK will no longer contain the JavaFX or OpenJFX libraries.
 You will have to add these libraries yourself or through build tools.
-The update cycle is the same as OpenJDK if OpenJFX 12 is released.
-Public updates are dropped for OpenJFX 11.
+The update cycle is the same as OpenJDK: if OpenJFX 12 is released, public updates are dropped for OpenJFX 11.

 ### Java Packager

-The javapackager, which allows you to bundle applications and their dependencies with the JVM, is no longer part of the OpenJFX and has been removed from all of Oracle's JDK versions starting from version 11.
+The Java packager, which allows you to bundle applications and their dependencies with the JVM, is no longer part of the OpenJDK and has been removed from all of Oracle's JDK versions starting from version 11.
 There is a [JEP](https://bugs.openjdk.java.net/browse/JDK-8200758) to add a new packaging tool to OpenJDK but this is not yet ready for Java 11.

 ### Java WebStart